engineersCode/facultydev1/README.md

 We will give an introduction to using GitHub to organize your class materials, and to track the progress of your development using the project-management tools provided by GitHub.
 We'll also discuss some of the tools we use to develop student assignments using Jupyter, particularly to get these assignments auto-graded.

+### Other topics

+- Writing student assignments using [`nbgrader`](https://nbgrader.readthedocs.io/en/stable/), the Jupyter extension for auto-grading notebooks via hidden tests.
+- Using [GitHub Classroom](https://classroom.github.com) to collect student assignments for grading, and more.

 ### Guest presentations

 #### Laura Wrubel, Megan Potterbusch